radiant-rstats/radiant.data/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have addressed a breaking change caused by https://github.com/tidyverse/ggplot2/issues/6352.

+## Test environments

+* macOS, R 4.5.1
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for radiant.data.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I moved the arrow package to 'recommended' because of its size on macOS (>100MB)

 ## Test environments